12 Psychological Effects of Being Raised by a Single Mother

 2: How Single-Parent Households Shape Child Development

 The impact of family structure becomes clearer in the early years.
 When parental involvement remains high, children thrive.
-However, inconsistent schedules or a lack of parental involvement can lead to confusion, which can shape long-term behavior and thinking patterns.
+However, inconsistent schedules or a lack of parental involvement can lead to confusion, which can shape long-term behaviour and thinking patterns.

 3: Psychological Effects on Children